-Energy efficiency is top of mind for many manufacturers who are working to develop sustainable practices.
-Those who pursue energy cost reduction as part of those initiatives not only position their company for better margins, they promote a high-growth, low-inflation economy.
+Energy efficiency is top of mind for many manufacturers working to develop sustainable practices.
+Those who pursue energy cost reduction as part of those initiatives position their company for better margins and promote a high-growth, low-inflation economy.
 And when it comes to energy waste, there is plenty of room for improvement.

 Industry uses more than one-third of all energy consumed in the United States, and when product transportation is factored in, the number is even greater.
 According to a report released in 2013 by Energy Central, the U.S. has taken over the top spot for energy waste.
-The report goes on to say that the U.S. wastes more energy than it uses effectively — a total of 58% of its energy is wasted.[1]
+The report says that the U.S. wastes more energy than it uses effectively — 58% of its energy is wasted.[1]
 In a 2017 report, the New York Times states that America had increased that energy waste to 66%[2] — not the worst offender this time, but still close to the top.

-Getting a handle on energy management remains a broad undertaking for manufacturers.
-In an industrial setting, energy is used for production, building services, computing and administrative purposes.
-When it comes to machine and process energy waste, understanding the nature of energy waste, what the most common offenders are and what can be done to reduce it are key to taking control of energy waste.
+Managing energy remains a broad undertaking for manufacturers.
+In an industrial setting, energy is used for production, building services, computing, and administrative purposes.
+When it comes to machine and process energy waste, understanding the nature of energy waste, the most common offenders, and what can be done to reduce it is key to controlling it.

 Common causes of electrical energy waste

-Improving energy management equates to responsible stewardship of natural resources and taking a full account of the interest of society and future generations.
+Improving energy management equates to responsible stewardship of natural resources and full consideration of society’s and future generations’ interests.
 Wasting energy today is using resources that belong to future generations.

-But many people have a mindset that wasted energy in production processes is a harmless — and perhaps unavoidable — byproduct of manufacturing.
+But many people think wasted energy in production processes is a harmless—and perhaps unavoidable—byproduct of manufacturing.
 For instance, an employee may decide or be instructed to keep a motor running even if the actual need for its power in the system is intermittent.
-If the motors are small, an employee or business owner may think the motors don’t use a lot of electricity.
+If the motors are small, an employee or business owner may think they don’t use a lot of electricity.
 But even small motors running idle draw electricity, and this wasted energy adds up over time.

-For example, generally a small motor between 0.5-5 hp will draw about 1,500 watts/hour.
+For example, a small motor between 0.5 and 5 hp will generally draw about 1,500 watts/hour.
 A single 2 hp motor running for one day will use 36,000 watts (3.6 kilowatts) of energy.
-Keeping in mind there are roughly 300,000 factories in the U.S., the total number of motors that could be running idle across the country is pause for consideration.
+Considering there are roughly 300,000 factories in the U.S., the total number of motors that could be running idle across the country is pause for consideration.

-Another example is found in the pharmaceutical industry, where energy waste is the largest among all industrial sectors.
+Another example is the pharmaceutical industry, where energy waste is the largest industrial sector.
 As patient medications have become more personalized, specific “million-bottle runs” are a thing of the past and so-called micro runs are now common.
 Operators stop these lines often to make adjustments, such as the number of tablets or a change in dosages.
 During that time lights are on, but the line is not producing.[3]

 As the pharmaceutical industry illustrates, the key offenders of energy waste are the principal operations that run for periods of time without cause.
 In addition, conveyor motors, blowers, pumps, vessel agitation and blending are a few examples of equipment and processes that are left on for extended lengths of time even when product or materials are not being run.
 For instance, in processes where a conveyor takes aborted material away, the conveyor will typically run for hours — if not days — without transporting any material.